amanparmar17/Cultivo/README.md

     • For soil information
         ◦ Agweather API by WeatherBit

-## Final success rate is calculated, keeping in mind 5 important factors i.e, </br>
+## Final success rate is calculated, keeping in mind 5 important factors i.e,
-	* Imports of the crop in the past 10 years </br>
+	* Imports of the crop in the past 10 years
-	* Exports of the crop in the past 10 years </br>
+	* Exports of the crop in the past 10 years
-	* Production of the crop in the past 10 years </br>
+	* Production of the crop in the past 10 years
-	* Production per unit area of the crop in the past 10 years, for the concerned area </br>
+	* Production per unit area of the crop in the past 10 years, for the concerned area
-	* Gross production value of the crop in the past 10 years**
+	* Gross production value of the crop in the past 10 years